ShalekLab/alexandria/docs/alexandria.md

 Navigate to the log file of the failed task, which in this case is setup_dropseq.
 ![](imgs/scp/fail2.png)

-Evaluate the error based on the message and decide whether you need to alter variables, move files in your bucket, or change and reupload your input CSV file.
+Evaluate the error based on the message and decide whether you need to alter variables, move files in your bucket, or change and reupload your Alexandria Sheet.

 **Make sure to synchronize your study before relaunching the job.**